mustakshif/Asri/README.md

 ## Changelog

+> ⚠️ Some devices may experience [abnormal color calculation](https://issues.chromium.org/issues/428657802) in recent Chromium versions, resulting in excessively high brightness and saturation of theme colors.
+If you notice such color issues, please go to `Settings - Appearance - Code Snippets`, add and enable the following CSS snippet as a temporary fix:
+>
+> ```css
+>   :root {
+>     --ccff: var(--asri-ccff, 1);
+>   }
+> ```

 To view the details of the latest release, please visit the [Releases Page](https://github.com/mustakshif/Asri/releases).

 For the complete update history, refer to the [CHANGELOG.md](https://github.com/mustakshif/Asri/blob/main/CHANGELOG.md).